Whoopi's Littleburg

 Whoopi's Littleburg is a musical puppet animated television miniseries of three specials produced for Nickelodeon's Nick Jr. block.
-It was created by Jonny Belt and Robert Scull, the latter of whom co-directed the show along with Tim Hill and later made the more notable Bubble Guppies also for Nickelodeon.
+It was created by Jonny Belt and Robert Scull, the latter of whom co-directed the show along with Tim Hill and later made the more notable The Backyardigans and Bubble Guppies also for Nickelodeon.
 The show uses a blend of puppetry and live-action characters.

 The miniseries focuses on a five-year-old piglet named Spencer, who has recently moved to the town of Littleburg.
 Young children and puppets make up the majority of the population and hold the community's jobs, and very few adult characters are seen.
 The only major adult characters are Spencer's mother and Mayor Whoopi (portrayed by Whoopi Goldberg), whose behavior resembles that of a preschool teacher.
 The setting was modeled after a nursery school classroom.
 Multiple original songs are woven into each story, normally in conjunction with the episode's moral.
 Whoopi Goldberg, Dr. John, and Guy Davis composed the theme music.